 If the property is located in England and the tenancy is within the fixed term or the initial six months you can use a Section 8 notice if you satisfy one of the grounds for it.
 For more information, read Repossessing property - section 8 notices.

 If the property is located in Wales, the proper repossession process (including the Eviction notice to use) depends on:

 the type of contract (eg periodic occupation contract, fixed-term occupation contract or secure contract), and

 the reason for ending the contract (eg serious rent arrears or antisocial behaviour)

 For more information, read Repossessing property in Wales.

 How much notice do I need to give a tenant?

-For a section 21 notice, you must give the tenant a minimum notice of 2 months.
+In England, for a section 21 notice, you must give the tenant a minimum notice of 2 months.
 This means the tenant must physically receive the notice 2 months before they have to move out.

 In Wales, for a section 173 notice, you must usually give contract holders a minimum of 6 months’ notice.
 This means the contract holder must receive the eviction notice 6 months before they have to move out.